redox-os/book/src/building-redox.md

 - Nix (under develoopment)
 - Solus (basic support, not maintained)

-If you have a weird or hard problem to fix, read the [Podman Build](./podman-build.md) page.
+If you have a weird or hard problem to fix, test the [Podman Build](./podman-build.md) and verify if the problem happens there.

 ## Preparing the Build